shahrozeabbas/neutrophil-temporal-analysis/README.md

 ## Background

-Neutrophils are tyically abundant white blood cells and play critical roles in innate immunity and inflammation.
+Neutrophils are typically abundant white blood cells and play critical roles in innate immunity and inflammation.
 However, their short lifespan and fragility make them challenging to study with single-cell RNA sequencing (scRNA-seq) technologies.
 The [original study](https://www.cell.com/cell-reports-methods/fulltext/S2667-2375(25)00209-7#sec-9-1) systematically compared multiple scRNA-seq platforms for their ability to capture and profile neutrophils from clinical samples.

 **Key findings from the original study:**
 - Compared various single-cell capture technologies for neutrophil profiling